Mirantis/virtlet/docs/devel/build-tool.md

 ## build

-Performs full build based on autotools.
+Performs a full build of Virtlet.
+Also builds `mirantis/virtlet:latest` image.

 ## test